d4rkang3l/marathon/docs/docs/pods.md

 }
 ```

-An optional `image.config` is supported too.
+An optional `image.pullConfig` is supported too.
 For further details, please refer
 to [Configuration of Docker images with Mesos containerizer]({{ site.baseurl }}/docs/native-docker.html).

 ## Create and Manage Pods